stefaan-coussement/Tab/doc/project.md

     1. :ok: provide the means to capture a future value in a tab and notify its observers when the value becomes available.

-    1. :ok: provide the means to capture special values in a tab, such as `undefined`, `null` and other tabs.
+    1. :ok: provide the means to capture special values in a tab, such as `undefined`, `null` and other tabs (promises typically can't store promises without adopting the state and value of the stored promise).

     1. :ok: provide the means to capture a future error in a tab and notify its observers when the error becomes available.